NicholasJCampbell/library_comparisons/README.md

-# Library and Zipcode Comparison
+# Library and Neighborhood Comparison

 ## Project Overview

 This project utilizes demographic information from the Census Bureau and the Louisville Free Public Library Collection.
+The goal of the project is to evaluate whether the collection of each library matches the demographics of its respective neighborhood.
 This is the capstone project for Code:Louisville and uses Python and Tableau.

 ### Conclusions/Questions